paliguoqing/Attack-Simulator/README.md

 # Attack-Simulator v1.27

-This is to simulate and demonstrate the protection of pre-defined and customized web and system attack.
+This is to simulate and demonstrate the protection of pre-defined and customized web and system attack , include :

+- Web attack from contianer
+- Web attack from curretn browser
+- System script/ Kuberetes attack from contianer

-Please read the Deployment guide -> Attack-Simulator Deployment Guide v1.27.docx
+By default you can use docker image paliguoqing/attack-simulator:v1-1750402414 directly , Please read the Deployment guide -> Attack-Simulator Deployment Guide v1.27.docx

-In case you want to build your own image , create that from the Dockerfile directly.
+In case you want to build your own image , create that from the Dockerfile .

 APP UI is very simple :